React Server Components: Rethinking the Boundaries Between Frontend and Backend

 1. Understanding React Server Components

 Server components are React components that execute on the server at render time.
 They can perform data fetching, read from the file system and access environment secrets.
-Because they never run in the browser, they disappear from the client bundle entirely.
-The result is less JavaScript sent to the client and faster page loads.
+They never run in the browser so, they disappear from the client bundle completely.
+As a result, less JavaScript sent to the client and we have faster page loads.

 In a Next.js App Router project, every component is a server component by default.
-To opt into client behaviour—such as event handlers or browser APIs—you add 'use client' at the top of the file.
+To make your component to use client behavior such as event handlers or browser APIs, you must add 'use client' at the top of the file before your imports.

 2. Server vs Client Code Boundaries